Lithium Polymer Charging/Discharging & Safety Information

 Ex: If balance charging a 4000mah LiPo pack at 5C, you would be charging it at 20 Amps.

 Do NOT charge your LiPo packs on a NIMH/NICD charger.
 Your charger must be designed for LiPo cells.
-Do not charge above 4.2V per cell, over discharge under 3V per cell.
+Do not charge above 4.2V per cell or over discharge under 3V per cell.
 Never leave LiPo packs unattended during charging or after a crash in your vehicle.
 Don’t leave the battery pack plugged into a vehicle while not in use.
 The pack can still discharge to an unsafe level and damage the pack even if all components are turned off.

 It is dangerous to draw more power than what the pack is rated for.
 This will void any warranty on the pack and can also cause your battery pack to ignite into flames.
 The temperature of the pack should never exceed 140F degrees.
 If it does, you may need a pack that is rated to handle more power.